mascaldotfr/rsswall/README.md

   that CSS flex is supported, may it be a small smartphone or a 4K screen.
 It does also work on a text-based browser, in a more linear way indeed.
 - Single HTML file output.
 - No javascript or images, just text.
-But it has light/dark themes out of the box.
+But it has light/dark themes out of the box, and the page refreshes itself every 10 minutes.
 - Can display only `x` items, per feed, if needed
 - One shot program, no service to deal with.
 All resources (templates, favicon etc.) are self contained in the generated binary, excepted the feedlist,